HHS/meshrdf/concepts.md

 * \<ConceptRelation>s (see the [documentation on the XML elements](http://www.nlm.nih.gov/mesh/xml_data_elements.html#ConceptRelation)) are converted into simple triples on the basis of the @RelationName attribute:
-    * BRD - skos:broader
+    * BRD - meshv:broader
-    * NRW - skos:narrower
+    * NRW - meshv:narrower
-    * REL - skos:related
+    * REL - meshv:related